izivkov/gshock-api-esp32/README.md

 ### 1. Installing the Software

 **Download the latest firmware:**
-Follow the instructions [here](https://micropython.org/download/esp32/) to download and install the latest MicroPython firmare on your device.
+Follow the instructions [here](https://micropython.org/download/ESP32_GENERIC_C6/) to download and install the latest MicroPython firmare on your device.

-Note: On Linux, the port is typically `/dev/ttyACM0`.
+> Note: On Linux, the port is typically `/dev/ttyACM0`.

 **Deploy the Server Software:**
-Sync project files to the ESP32:
+Copy project files to the ESP32:
 ```
 python sync.py
 ```